 Depending on your budget, we advise that you take a tour guide to learn about the history of Jewish Rome, there are various companies that provide group tours of different areas.

 We recommend Roman Jews, a licensed tour guide.

-If you don’t want to enter a church, please be advised that the Sistine Chapel and the Pantheon, host religious services occasionally.
+If you don’t want to enter a church, please be advised that the Sistine Chapel in the Vatican Museums and the Pantheon in Piazza della Rotonda, host religious services occasionally.
 Please be advised that the exit of the Vatican Museums is through the Sistine Chapel, before entering you should ask for an alternative exit.

 To attend services and Shabbat meals the dress code should be smart casual or informal, no need of tie.

 Fiumicino – Leonardo da Vinci airport (FCO)